Matina Ntarzanou: Pogoń Szczecin

 On 16 July 2025, Ntarzanou signed a two-year contract with Polish club Pogoń Szczecin.
+After her debut against UKS SMS Łódź, she suffered an injury that kept her out for the first half of the season.
+Returning in 2026, she made 10 more appearances as the club finished second in the league and reached the semifinals of the Polish Cup.

+Return to Panathinaikos

+On 4 August 2026, she returned to Panathinaikos.

 International career

 Ntarzanou represented Greece at youth international level, participating in the 2022 UEFA Women's Under-17 Championship qualification with the Greek U17 team, as well as in the 2023 and 2024 UEFA Women's Under-19 Championship qualification with the U19s.
 On 11 April 2023, she scored twice in a 4–0 victory over Bosnia and Herzegovina and, on 3 April 2024, she recorded a goal and an assist in a 2–2 draw against Denmark.

 She made her senior debut on 25 February 2025 in a 1–0 loss against Turkey in the 2025 UEFA Women's Nations League, when she came off the bench in the 70th minute for Athanasia Moraitou.